NIH-NCPI/NCPI_use_case_tracker/one_pagers/UC14_NCI_CRDC_KF.md

 **Interoperability/technical plan:**

 We will access tumor (and corresponding non-tumor tissue) WGS data from 829 patients from the Pediatric Brain Tumor Atlas and investigate these data for variants in HIF-1 related genes including our preliminary HIF-1 related candidate genes.
 Data will be accessed through the Gabriella Miller Kids First Pediatric Research Program Data Resource Center and CAVATICA.
-We will also investigate variants in HIF-1 related genes in tumor and (and corresponding non-tumor tissue) WGS data from 1,348 patients with gliomas (sequenced as part of 8 projects - FM-AD, GENIE-DFCI, GENIE-GRCC, GENIE-JHU, GENIE-MDA, GENIE-MSK, GENIE-VICC, and TCGA-LGG) and from 878 patients with chondrosarcoma (sequenced as part of 8 projects - GENIE-DFCI, GENIE-GRCC, GENIE-JHU, GENIE-MDA, GENIE-MSK, GENIE-UHN, GENIE-VICC, and TARGET-OS) and available through the National Cancer Institute’s Cancer Research Data Commons (NCI CRDC).
+We will also investigate variants in HIF-1 related genes in tumor and (and corresponding non-tumor tissue) WGS data from 1,348 patients with gliomas (a.k.a CBTGC data) (sequenced as part of 8 projects - FM-AD, GENIE-DFCI, GENIE-GRCC, GENIE-JHU, GENIE-MDA, GENIE-MSK, GENIE-VICC, and TCGA-LGG) and from 878 patients with chondrosarcoma (a.k.a PNOC data) (sequenced as part of 8 projects - GENIE-DFCI, GENIE-GRCC, GENIE-JHU, GENIE-MDA, GENIE-MSK, GENIE-UHN, GENIE-VICC, and TARGET-OS) and available through the National Cancer Institute’s Cancer Research Data Commons (NCI CRDC).

 With the analysis of these datasets, we expect to identify somatic candidate causative variants in HIF-1 related genes in a subset of isolated gliomas and chondrosarcoma.

+Workspace will be on CAVATICA

 **Funding resource(s):**  Available cloud pilot credits, additional funding TBD